Zheng-Meng/Reservoir-Computing-and-Hyperparameter-Optimization/README.md

 <img src='images/compare.png' width='800'>
 </p>

 In conclusion, reservoir computing is a powerful tool that can be applied to a variety of complex tasks.
-For simpler tasks, such as predicting the Lorenz system, a small reservoir network with randomly selected hyperparameters suffices.
-However, as tasks become more complex, optimizing hyperparameters becomes crucial for effective reservoir computing.
+For simpler tasks, such as predicting the Lorenz system, a small reservoir network with randomly selected hyperparameters suffices. <b>However, as tasks become more complex, optimizing hyperparameters becomes crucial for effective reservoir computing</b>.
 Various optimization algorithms can be employed for this purpose, including random search and Bayesian optimization.

 <h2>More information</h2>